galaxy-fangfang/falldetection/readme.md

 To reproduce the results in the report, please run the script:

 `python main.py -n [modelname] -r 10`
-or the long-form script: `python main.py --model [modelname] -numruns 10`
+or the long-form script: `python main.py --model [modelname] --numruns 10`

 Parameters:
   [`--model`, `cnn1d`, `lstm`, `cnnlstm`, `transformer`, `PatchTST`]